-A critical element to your ad, your experience and qualifications provide your potential students with essential trust that you can help them learn what they need to.
-Not everyone can be trusted to provide academic aid, help with homework, prepare for exams, assist with VCE or HSC revision or even deliver music lessons.
+A critical element when you advertise is your experience and qualifications.
+This information provides your potential students with the reassurance you can help them learn what they need to.
+Not everyone has the skills or expertise to provide academic help, assistance with homework, preparation guidance for exams or assistance with VCE or HSC revision.
+Some subjects require years of specialised training and experience, like a music lesson or advanced language skills.
 Give potential clients as much reason to trust you as you can.

 You need to be able to provide references to potential clients.
 How will you convince your students or their parents to hire you without them?

-Maybe your training comes from a music academy or school (piano, violin, guitar, drums or singing classes), or a language school (Chinese, English, German, Spanish, Russian, Arabic lessons, etc) for example.
-Whatever you’re going to teach, let your prospective customers know about your training in that area.
+For example, maybe your training comes from a music academy or school (piano, violin, guitar, drums or singing classes), or a language school (Chinese, English, German, Spanish, Russian, Arabic lessons, etc.).
+Whatever you’re going to teach, let your prospective customers know about your training and expertise in that area.

-It could be important for people to know about your academic career if you have or have had one.
+It could be important for people to know about your academic career if you have one.
 Your day job might also be important to mention.

-If you work or have worked as an educator, a math or algebra tutor, or you’ve taught calculus, trigonometry, geometry or your service includes one on one study support or academic tutoring, don’t hesitate to mention it.
+If you work or have worked as an educator, a maths tutor, or your service includes one-on-one study support or academic tutoring, don’t hesitate to mention it.

-Any traditional training you have or can get allows you, as the tutor, to deliver tailored tutorials that are adapted and individualized to a student’s learning style, which is an attractive selling point.
+Any traditional training you have or can get allows you, as the tutor, to deliver tailored tutorials that are adapted and individualised to a student’s learning style — an attractive selling point and good marketing strategy.

-It Depends on What Kind of Tutoring You’ll Be Doing.
+What Kind of Tutoring Will You Be Doing?

-For students who are having difficulties in school, some academic support may be all that they really need.
+For students who are having difficulties in school, some academic support may be all they really need.
 Parents will schedule academic coaching sessions over the course of some weeks with the goal of getting their child back on track and caught up with their classmates.
-Of course, SAC or exam preparation may be on their minds also for secondary school and VCE students, and university students too.
+Of course, for secondary school, VCE or HSC students and university students, exam preparation may be on their minds.

-In these classes, what you charge will depend on the level of tuition.
+In an academic lesson, what you charge will depend on the level of tuition.
 If you’re tutoring at an undergraduate or postgraduate level, you’d be entitled to charge more than lower levels of education.
-This is because there’s more work required of you to be prepared, and this work is more demanding.
+This is because there’s more work required of you to be prepared and this work is more demanding.